HONDA INTEGRA TYPE-R DC2

 BODYWORK & INTERIOR

 Stiffer and lighter than the regular Integra, Honda engineers went to town on improving the bodyshell.
-Chassis strengthening, extra spot welds, thicker metal around the rear shock towers, lower mounted subframe, removal of sound deadening and even a thinner windscreen were applied to all Type Rs.
+Chassis strengthening came in the form of extra spot welds, thicker metal around the rear shock towers, strut braces and a lower mounted subframe.
+Ultimate weight saving was the goal inside, which meant the removal of sound deadening, the sunroof, air conditioning (although the JDM only, late-model Type RX added it back in alongside other luxuries), rear wiper and even a thinner windscreen were applied to all Type Rs.
 A kerb weight of around 1100kg (spec dependant), means that despite their relative lack of power, they can still give a bloody nose to some more modern machinery.

 Appearance-wise, UK cars differ from the JDM version by their four individual headlights compared to the Japanese cars' more ordinary-looking rectangular units.
 ‘98 cars also had a redesigned rear bumper and further weight reduction over the UK cars.
 As for what to check for, the dreaded crusty brown stuff can hit the ITR hard.
 Take the time to get the car up on ramps and have a good prod around the whole underside and the rear wheel arches.
 If it’s not been recently done, invest in getting it properly undersealed.
 It can cost upwards of £1000 with a reputable professional but when the alternative is cutting out untreated rust, it’s definitely the cheaper option.
 Check the boot hasn’t been collecting water through perished rear light seals and check for non-matching paint, poorly fitting panel gaps and signs of body repairs.
 As said before, many of these cars have been on track and/or driven hard, so shunts do occur.